TandoorRecipes/recipes/README.md

 For any questions on how to work with django please refer to their excellent [documentation](https://www.djangoproject.com/start/).

 ### Translating
-There is a [transifex](https://de.transifex.com/) project to enable community driven translations.
-If you want to contribute a new language or help maintain an already existing one feel free to open an issue saying which language you want to translate to and an email address where i can send the invite too.
+There is a [transifex project](https://www.transifex.com/django-recipes/django-cookbook/) project to enable community driven translations.
+If you want to contribute a new language or help maintain an already existing one feel free to create a transifex account (using the link above) and request to join the project.

 It is also possible to provide the translations directly by creating a new language using `manage.py makemessages -l <language_code> -i venv`.
 Once finished simply open a PR with the changed files.